borisschapira/boris.schapira.dev/_posts/en/web/2018/2018-09-07-one-host-file-to-block-them-all/2018-09-07-one-host-file-to-block-them-all.md

 ## Keeping the dirt away

 Today's web is full of dirt.
 Most sites are full of trackers, ads, and lots of other nasty stuff penalizing websites' loading.
-To avoid this, AdBlockers are blooming[^pr].
-They offer a quick and simple solution (most of the time, a browser extension) that blocks most of the unsolicited content.
+To avoid this, AdBlockers are blooming.
+They offer a quick and simple solution (most of the time, a browser extension) that blocks most of the unwanted content.

 [^pr]: Adblocking penetration rate in the US is ~30% on Desktop, ~12% on mobile, according to this [eMarketer study on Ad Blocking from March 2017](https://www.statista.com/statistics/351862/adblocking-usage/).

 Unfortunately, as for the UX, AdBlockers don't deliver.
 They often increase the amount of memory and CPU cycles used by your web browser, slowing your browsing experience instead of boosting it.
-Some are doing better than others, and whole browsers[^brave] have been conceived over the idea of blocking unsolicited content, and are doing an incredible job.
+Some are doing better than others, and whole browsers[^brave] have been conceived over the idea of blocking unwanted content, and are doing an incredible job.
 But the web is not confined to your browser, is it?

 [^brave]: If you've never tested [Brave Browser](https://brave.com/), I can only encourage you to do so, and join the 4 million people that trust it to fix the web.